Learn about 35 new foods that start with A to spice up your palate.

 Anchovies are very small fish, typically brined, cured, then packaged with oil and salt.
 Many people dislike the strong taste of anchovies.
 However, they can provide amazing umami flavor when used in small doses.

-Try using anchovies in homemade Cesar salad dressing, to amp up your pasta sauce, or smeared with some butter on a piece of toast.
+Try using anchovies in homemade Caesar salad dressing, to amp up your pasta sauce, or smeared with some butter on a piece of toast.
 You may be surprised at how good it tastes!

 19. Andouille sausage